 1. Cruising - Island Hopping and Dolphin Watching

 When the holiday destination is an island, you can conclude that most of your itinerary will revolve around the ocean only.
-And with the Maldives, more than the waters, it's the vivid coral reefs growing underneath that attract the adventure junkies.
-Hence, water sports are a top priority when you are on a family holiday in Maldives.
+And in the Maldives, more than the waters, it's the vivid coral reefs growing underneath that attract the adventure junkies.
+Hence, water sports are a top priority when you are on a family holiday in the Maldives.
 The calm tides near the beaches are ideal, as well as safe for amateurs.
 You can go boating and watch a blurry picture of the life thriving underneath.
 And, for closer and even more breathtaking adventure, you can suit up in your diving gear and go snorkelling in the sea.
 Diving schools are present at many resorts and islands which provide lessons to beginners and help them locate the best diving spots.
 Giant turtles, eagle rays and dolphins will swim past you on your expedition in the marine world of the island.
-Swimming alongside manta rays and giant turtles is sure to make a visit to Maldives with kids worth every while.
+Swimming alongside manta rays and giant turtles is sure to make a visit to the Maldives with kids worth every while.

 3. Outdoor Cinema and Beachside Dining